hayeun7777/week1_project_kelly/README.md

 I love to design and create my own stuff but I wanted to spend more time on the game logics in my first project.

 Once I made a decision to build Donkey Kong game, I watched the game on Youtube to analyze and list functions and conditions to create:
-*Donkey Kong throws the barrels from the top
+1) Donkey Kong throws the barrels from the top,
-*All barrels have to move down (preferably in random patterns) *Mario only gets certain amount of lives and he loses one everytime he gets hit by a barrel *Mario must be able to move left and right, and up and down the ladders, and jump over the barrels *Mario wins when he meets the princess in the top floor
+2) All barrels have to move down (preferably in random patterns),
+3) Mario only gets certain amount of lives and he loses one everytime he gets hit by a barrel,
+4) Mario must be able to move left and right, and up and down the ladders, and jump over the barrels,
+5) Mario wins when he meets the princess in the top floor

 *Forgot what the original game looks like?*
 Here is the link!